nus-cs2103-AY2021S2/tp/docs/team/jlxw48.md

 * **New Feature**: Added a new command which allows user to display client's policies in a pop-up window.
     * What it does: Allows the user to view all the policies in a separate window, where they can then click a "Copy URL" button to easily retrieve the policy's URL (if any).
     * Justification: This feature improves the product significantly because a user can easily retrieve the URL of a policy document, and enter it into a web browser to view the policy document.
-    * Highlights: The implementation of this enhancement was exiciting, as it involved the use of external libraries like JavaFX to design a graphical interface using FXML.
+    * Highlights: The implementation of this enhancement was exciting, as it involved the use of external libraries like JavaFX to design a graphical interface using FXML.
       On top of that, the graphical user interface had to be integrated with the main code base which is written in Java.
 <br><br>
 * **New Feature**: Added a new command which allows user to edit or delete clients' details in batch.